Skip to main content

 Before pursuing a career as an electrician, you'll need to earn a high school diploma or the equivalent.
 Though a majority of the job relies on specific skills related to the industry, there are plenty of academic concepts that electricians utilize daily.
 Some school subjects that offer valuable skills for this career are:

-- Algebra and trigonometry: Electricians must use mathematical skills to determine wiring lengths, calculate the force of electrical currents and measure the angle of a circuit.
+• Algebra and Trigonometry: Electricians must use mathematical skills to determine things such as wiring lengths, and the calculation of angles for electrical conduit installations.

-- Physics: Electricians need to understand basic scientific concepts to effectively complete their work.
+• Physics: Electricians need to understand basic scientific concepts to effectively calculate items such as voltage, current and resistance.

-- Shop and mechanical drawing classes: These can also be useful in teaching electricians to design electrical systems in buildings and other structures.
+• Shop and mechanical drawing classes: These can also be useful in teaching electricians to design and install electrical systems in buildings and other structures.

-- Through a union: The Joint Apprenticeship & Training Committees, or JATC, has locations in almost every major city across the United States.
+• Through a union: The Joint Apprenticeship & Training Committees, or JATC, has locations in almost every major city across the United States.
 The JATC will place you with a local union employer and will likely facilitate and host any classroom and lab-based technical training at their office.
-Just be aware that participating in a union apprenticeship will require that you join the International Brotherhood of Electrical Workers, or IBEW.

 While applying to become an apprentice, you may be asked to complete an aptitude test that will test reading comprehension as well as mathematics skills.
 Additionally, you will likely be asked to complete a job interview, take a drug test and meet specific physical requirements.